 Now that your mess is somewhat organized, it's time to tackle the piles!
 Each pile contains things that belong in the same place, so it will be faster to clean up one pile at a time.
 Here are some examples of how to get rid of the piles quickly:

-Clean Clothes: Take all the clothes that belong on hangers straight to the closet and hang them up.
+- Clean Clothes: Take all the clothes that belong on hangers straight to the closet and hang them up.
 That should make a sizable dent in the pile!
-Then take all the clothes that need to be folded (jeans, etc.) and fold them and put them into drawers.
+Then take all the clothes that need to be folded (jeans, etc.), fold them, and put them into drawers.
 Finally, take all the little items (socks, etc.) and put them away.
 In five minutes, that pile should be gone.
 One down!

 Each pile should take no more than a few minutes, now that you've organized them by where they are going.
 Your final "pile" is that box you stashed in the hallway.
 Drop those items off into other rooms where they belong.